 “Legacy is not a theory.
 It is a fact.
 You can run away from legacy, or you can embrace legacy, or you can be run over by legacy.
 But we’re not going anyway.
 We’ve been here for 50 years,” he said.

-Steve DeAngelo believes the government should pro-actively welcome operators into the California adult-use cannabis system.
+Steve DeAngelo believes the government should pro-actively welcome operators into the California legal cannabis system.

 There “needs to be an exchange of communications and a willingness and understanding that legalization that doesn’t succeed without legacy being included,” he explained.

 California adult-use cannabis also has the same problem as New Jersey.
 Many towns are hesitant to allow cannabis or implement red tape that makes it impossible to find a viable location.

 Burdensome Taxes on California Cannabis